Jon Serl

 Jon Serl (November 6, 1894 – June 23, 1993) was an American artist.
-He is best remembered as a native painter in the tradition of the American artists Grandma Moses and Edward Hicks.
+He is best remembered as a painter in the tradition of the American artists Grandma Moses and Edward Hicks.
 He also worked as a vaudeville artist named Slats, as a voiceover performer for Hollywood named Ned Palmer, and as a migrant fruit collector known as Jerry Palmer.

 Early life

 Jon Serl was born as Josef Searls in 1894 in Olean, New York.
 He was the fifth child of seven.
-He grew up in a vaudevillian theatrical family.
-This contributed to his early artistic talents, including performance, acting, dancing, singing and as a female impersonator.
-Jon Serl was one of his several pseudonyms.
-In his young adult days he worked as a peripatetic female impersonator performer known as "Slats".
-He was called Jerry Palmer when the silent film era ended in the late 1920s with the first Sound film.
+Serl grew up in a vaudevillian theatrical family, which contributed to his early artistic talents, including performance, acting, dancing, singing and as a female impersonator.
+Serl was one of his several pseudonyms: in his young adult days he worked as a peripatetic female impersonator performer known as "Slats."
+In the late 1920s, during the end of the silent film era, he was called Jerry Palmer with the first Sound film.
+He went by Ned Palmer during the Great Depression, as a migrant fruit picker.
 He was a voiceover artist for actors whose voices did not fit well in 'talkies'.
-He was Ned Palmer during the Great Depression, a migrant fruit picker.

 Lifestyle

 Jon Serl lived in destitute conditions.
-His house was dilapidated and next to his porch there was a written sign "CLEAN ENOUGH TO BE HEALTHY, DIRTY ENOUGH TO BE HAPPY".
+His house was dilapidated and next to his porch there was a written sign stating: "CLEAN ENOUGH TO BE HEALTHY, DIRTY ENOUGH TO BE HAPPY".
 Paintings were piled up everywhere while mice and chickens were found around the property.
 There was no radio.
 Serl ranked his home as a dump, in his own words: "It's a dump, but it's a nice dump".
 Serl traded his paintings for rent, with Florence Kochevar, the owner of the San Gabriel property.

 Career

-Jon Serl was a self-taught painter who started painting seriously in his mid-fifties.
+Serl was a self-taught painter who started painting seriously in his mid-fifties.
 He wanted to buy a painting for his house in San Juan Capistrano, California, but did not have the money.
 As a result, he started painting and created his own paintings.
 During this period he also worked in vaudeville, movies, and as a docker.

-Between 1945 and 1985, Jon Serl did more than 1200 paintings inspired by nature.
+Between 1945 and 1985, Jon Serl created more than 1200 paintings inspired by nature.
 He refused to exhibit for 20 years until he finally agreed to display his work in the 1970s; his first exhibition was held in 1970 when he was 76.
 The Los Angeles Municipal Art Gallery managed the exhibition entitled, "California primitives, authentic and of great importance".